Dustin Hoffman: 2010–present

-In 2017, Hoffman starred in Noah Baumbach's Netflix film The Meyerowitz Stories alongside Adam Sandler, Ben Stiller, Elizabeth Marvel and Emma Thompson.
+In 2017, Hoffman starred in Noah Baumbach's Netflix film The Meyerowitz Stories alongside Adam Sandler, Ben Stiller, Elizabeth Marvel, and Emma Thompson.
 The film premiered at the Cannes Film Festival on May 21, 2017, where it received a four-minute standing ovation.
 In 2017, Hoffman was honored with the Gotham Awards Tribute alongside Sofia Coppola, Nicole Kidman, Edward Lachman.
 Hoffman was introduced by Elizabeth Marvel.

 In 2020, it was announced that Hoffman would make his return to the Broadway stage in Scott Rudin's revival of Our Town as the Stage Manager.
 Hoffman's last appearance on stage was 30 years prior in The Merchant of Venice in 1989.
 Due to the COVID-19 pandemic, Broadway theaters remained shut until 2021.
-Hoffman appeared alongside Candice Bergen, Dianna Agron and Simon Helberg in As They Made Us directed by Mayim Bialik.
+Hoffman appeared alongside Candice Bergen, Dianna Agron, and Simon Helberg in As They Made Us directed by Mayim Bialik.
 He also starred alongside Sissy Spacek and his son Jake Hoffman in Darren Le Gallo's directorial film debut Sam & Kate which began filming in February 2022.
 In September 2021, he was attached to feature comedy film Mr. Shaw Goes To Hollywood as MGM studio head, Louis B Mayer.
 Filming would tentatively commence fall 2021.

 In October 2022, Hoffman was cast in Francis Ford Coppola's latest film, a dystopian science fiction epic Megalopolis.
 The film reunited Hoffman with his Midnight Cowboy costar Jon Voight.
 The film premiered at the 2024 Cannes Film Festival.
-Hoffman is attached to Peter Greenaway's upcoming film Lucca Mortis, which has started filming in the Tuscan city of Lucca.
-Most recently, he has reprised his role as Master Shifu in Kung Fu Panda 4 (2024).
+Hoffman is attached to Peter Greenaway's upcoming film Tower Stories, which has started filming in the Tuscan city of Lucca.
+Hoffman's most recent performance was in the film Tuner in 2025.

-Style and reception
+Legacy and reputation

 David Thomson of The Guardian described of Hoffman as a central figure of the late 60s, 70s and 80s" adding, "He is a part of what has turned out a very ambiguous vintage: it also includes Jack Nicholson, Robert Redford, Warren Beatty and Woody Allen, actors who cannot quite make up their minds whether they are adorable still or national treasures."

 In 2017, the Gotham Awards announced that they would recognize Hoffman for his lifetime achievement in film.
 The director of the Independent Filmmaker Project (IFP) and Made in NY Media Center stated, "We are thrilled to present Dustin Hoffman with the Actor Tribute.
 Starting with his breakthrough role in the timeless classic The Graduate to his highly praised turn in his upcoming film, The Meyerowitz Stories, Dustin's wide range of roles – often portraying antiheroes or the marginalized – and the creative choices he has embodied in these complex characters, has firmly placed him amongst the most compelling actors to have graced the screen."

 Actress Elizabeth Marvel introduced Hoffman where she talked about the influence he has had over her career and stated, "His work is never anything less than extraordinary".